magneticio/vamp2setup/README.md

 ### Performing a Canary Release

 It's time to try something a bit more complex.
-Vamp Gateways allow to specify Policies, that is automated processess than can alter the Gateway configuration over a period of time.
+Vamp Gateways allow to specify Policies, that is automated processes than can alter the Gateway configuration over a period of time.
 When specifying a new Policy of this kind there are several options, let's start with the simplest one.
 Select Gateway - List Gateway - edit and specify the values shown below in the Policies section, then submit.